Sapient-AI/docs/README.md

 ```

-## Disabled Tests Due To Potential Dangerous System Calls Detected
+## Disabled Generated Tests

-If a method under test contains system calls, it could be potentially dangerous as it may exit, hang the thread, or possibly delete files or directories.
-When we detect such potential harmful system calls, we add @Disabled on the test generated, so by default it won't be executed by the system.
+If a method under test contains system calls, it could potentially be dangerous as it may exit the program, hang the thread, or possibly delete files or directories.
+When we detect such potential harmful calls, we add @Disabled on the test generated, so by default it won't be executed by the system.
 User is advised to review the details of the test, and may remove @Disabled if he thinks the test is harmless.

 For example, the test generated may look like this:
  ```